Symmetric Mahler's conjecture for the volume product in the three dimensional case: The two dimensional case

 Next, we consider the dual faces of the edges of $K$.
-Since the line segment $B S_1$ is a part of an edge of $K$, its dual face is a vertex of $K^\circ$.
-By a direct calculation (see Section \ref{sec:7.1}), the dual face of $B S_1$ is
+Since the line segment $B S_1$ is a part of an edge of $K$, its dual face is a vertex of $K^\circ$, which is calculated as